-- Narrative Citations: Preferred when few citations are necessary and can be combined with alphabetized references list (e.g. “Surprisingly, work by Daniel Maxbauer and colleagues found that…”)
+- Narrative Citations: Preferred when few citations are necessary and can be combined with an alphabetized references list.
+This is the standard approach for Notes from the Field and Plant Portraits.

-- Numerical Endnotes: Preferred in situations where numerous direct quotations are provided and the reader would be unable to easily associate the quotation with an individual source.
+- Numerical Endnotes: Preferred in situations where numerous citations are necessary and the reader would be unable to easily associate the citation with the references list.
 Endnotes may include brief commentary.

 - In-text: The original weeping hemlock in Hortonville, New York, had died by 2018.2